NRB Overnight Trips August 21-23 (optional)

 Camp Sloane – YMCA Lakeville, CT

 You should go on this trip if you like camping but still want a real bathroom, you’re interested in building teamwork and leadership skills, and you want to try to make it to the top of a climbing wall!
 Your stay at Camp Sloane YMCA will provide a true outdoor experience.
 You will participate in outdoor adventure-based activities intended to help you get to know your classmates better while developing a support group among your peers.
-Group problem-solving and communication skills will also be built that will help to further your ambitions as engineers, entrepreneurs, scientists, and in your personal life.
+Group problem-solving and communication skills will also be built that will help to further your ambitions as students and in your personal life.
 During this trip, you’ll live in a 14-foot-by-14-foot canvas wall platform tent with modern bathroom facilities adjacent to each living area.

-Capacity = 97 students
+Capacity = 46 students

 darrin